chef/chef-web-docs/layouts/shortcodes/resource_package_windows_properties.md

 :   **Ruby Type:** Hash

-    A package at a remote location define as a Hash of properties that modifies the properties of the **remote_file** resource.
+    This property allows you to define a hash of properties and their value if the source package to be installed is at a remote location.
+    This hash will be used by the underlying **remote_file** resource which will fetch the source package.

 `returns`

-:   **Ruby Type:** Integer, Array of integers \| **Default Value:** `0`
+:   **Ruby Type:** String, Integer, Array of integers \| **Default
+    Value:** `0`

-    A comma-delimited list of return codes that indicate the success or failure of the command that was run remotely.
-This code signals a successful `:install` action.
+    A comma-delimited list of return codes that indicate the success or failure of the package command that was run.

 `source`

-:   **Ruby Type:** String
+:   **Ruby Type:** String \| **Default Value:**

-    Optional.
+    `The resource block's name`

     The path to a package in the local file system.
 The location of the package may be at a URL.
-Default value: the `name` of the resource block.
-See the "Syntax" section above for more information.

     If the `source` property is not specified, the package name MUST be exactly the same as the display name found in **Add/Remove